jaanvikushwaha/Jaanvi/day6.md

 ---

 ## 🚀 Outcome
-Now I have a professional, well-documented resume portfolio on GitHub.
+Now I have a professional, well-documented resume portfolio on GitHub